Momo Čolaković: Early life and career

 Čolaković was born in the village of Ponikvice, near Nikšić, which at the time was located in the Kingdom of Yugoslavia's Zeta Banovina but which was previously and subsequently part of Montenegro.
 His family moved to Vrbas in the Autonomous Province of Vojvodina, Serbia, when Yugoslavia was reconstructed in 1945.
 He graduated from the Economic and Commercial School in Novi Sad and became involved in the labour movement, serving with the union of the Vrbas municipality for twenty years.
 From 1990 to 1998, he was president of the Council of Independent Trade Unions of Yugoslavia.
 An economist by profession, he worked at the Vojvođanska banka from 1993 until his retirement in 2004.
 He now lives in Novi Sad.

 Čolaković noted in 2018 that several members of his family had been deputies in the previous century, beginning with his great-grandfather Risto Čolaković, who was a member of the parliament of Montenegro prior to the establishment of the Kingdom of Serbs, Croats and Slovenes in 1918.

 Politician

 Čolaković joined the League of Communists of Yugoslavia in 1957 and remained a party member until its disintegration in 1990.
+He was the president of the League of Independent Trade Unions of Yugoslavia in 1990.
 He sought election to the Assembly of the Federal Republic of Yugoslavia's Chamber of Citizens in the May 1992 Yugoslavian parliamentary election, running in Serbia as a candidate on the electoral list of the Yugoslavian Electoral Coalition (JIK).
 The list did not cross the electoral threshold to win any mandates.
 He was not affiliated with any party after this time until becoming a founding member of the PUPS in 2005.

 The PUPS contested the 2007 Serbian parliamentary election in an alliance with the Social Democratic Party, and Čolaković received the third position on their combined list.
 This list, too, did not cross the electoral threshold.